pythonph/pycon-organizer-manual/fundraising.md

 - A Memorandum of Agreement is helpful for establishing exactly what the Sponsor will offer.
 - Two weeks before PyCon, contact the sponsors with regard to the giveaways (if any).
 Coordinate with the [Logistics](logistics.md).

-## During the PyCon
+## During PyCon
 - Make sure that the sponsors are well presented.
-- Coordinate with the [Documentation](documentation.md) committee to ensure that the sponsors are mentioned on social media.
+- Coordinate with the [Documentation](documentation.md) team to ensure that the sponsors are mentioned on social media.

-## After the PyCon
+## After PyCon
 - Send a thank you letter to the sponsors.

 ## Tips for getting sponsors